apache/pulsar/site2/docs/admin-api-brokers.md

   values={[{"label":"pulsar-admin","value":"pulsar-admin"},{"label":"REST API","value":"REST API"},{"label":"Java","value":"Java"}]}>
 <TabItem value="pulsar-admin">

 The [`update-dynamic-config`](/tools/pulsar-admin/) subcommand will update existing configuration.
 It takes two arguments: the name of the parameter and the new value using the `config` and `value` flag respectively.
-Here's an example for the [`brokerShutdownTimeoutMs`](reference-configuration.md#broker-brokerShutdownTimeoutMs) parameter:
+Here's an example of the [`brokerShutdownTimeoutMs`](reference-configuration.md#broker-brokerShutdownTimeoutMs) parameter:

 ```shell
 pulsar-admin brokers update-dynamic-config --config brokerShutdownTimeoutMs --value 100